 The Group calculates the impact on profit or loss of a defined interest rate shift.
 The same interest rate shift is used for all currencies.
-The following table demonstrates the sensitivity to a reasonably possible change in interest rates on that portion of borrowings affected, after the impact of hedge accounting.
+The following table demonstrates the sensitivity to a reasonably possible change in interest rates on that portion of borrowings affected.
 With all other variables held constant, the Group's profit before tax is affected through the impact on floating rate borrowings, as follows: